smarath3/simple-spatial-quest-apis/README.md

 ** v1 Release Notes (4/13): **
-1. Barebone structure and backend APIs with mocked data (see init_db.py script)
+1. Barebone structure and backend APIs with mocked data (see init_db.py script).
+No multi-threading/concurrency
 2. Docker doesn't work yet.
 Need to run locally.
 3. No full-fledged unit tests

 ** Incomplete/TODO: **
 1. Bugs - Not fully vetted and tested code.
 Only main flow is tested (somewhat).
 So you can assume some corner cases not taken care of/bugs to be there
+2. No concurrency/synchronization.
+Will mostly fail or result in invalid states when used for multi-user scenarios.
-2. Better abstractions.
+3. Better abstractions.
 Move common check to private methods, better code organization etc. etc.
-3. (Bad perf, not scalable) Brute-force implementation.
-Storing and querying geofences via SQL (Postgres)
+4. (Bad perf, not scalable) Brute-force implementation.
+Storing and querying geofences via SQL (Postgres).
+The problem is similar to proximity server, and there are well known techniques like geo-hashing and multi-layer grid (quad-trees are an interesting exploration)
-4. (Bad perf) No caching.
+5. (Bad perf) No caching.
 Exploring using memcache is a good logical next step.